Lectins – they often get a bad rap. But is it truly warrented? Let’s talk about it.

 Do you sometimes experience digestive problems or irritation after eating some foods?
-If you notice whole grains, beans, or “nightshade” vegetables trigger some discomfort, lectins, a substance of these foods, maybe the leading cause.
+If you notice whole grains, beans, or “nightshade” vegetables trigger some discomfort, there are many possibilities for what could be the trigger.

 Lectins are proteins found in all plants but are in large amounts in nuts, legumes, seeds, wheat, and some veggies.
 Commonly referred to as an “anti-nutrient,” lectins prevent the absorption of certain nutrients.
-This is a feature that lectins use to protect plants in nature.
+This is a feature that plants use to protect themselves in nature.
 However, while this defense mechanism works great for plants, it doesn’t always work well for your gut.

 Since lectins block the absorption of important nutrients and can cause gut problems shouldn’t they be avoided?
 Well, not so fast.
-Lectins are known for getting a bad reputation, but did you know they also have health benefits when prepared correctly?
+Lectins are known for getting a bad reputation, but the blog world often leaves out the decades of research that backs up the many benefits of these foods when prepared correctly.

 If you’ve been unsure about including or excluding lectins in your diet, keep on reading to learn more!